-If you're looking for a pure-play cannabis company in the U.S., Massachusetts-based Curaleaf Holdings (CURLF (opens in new tab), $5.78) is one way to go.
-The company got its start in New Jersey in 2010, developing one of the first vaporizers to administer a single measured medical marijuana dose.
+If you're looking for a pure-play cannabis company in the U.S., Massachusetts-based Curaleaf Holdings (CURLF, $2.44) is one way to go.
+The firm got its start in New Jersey in 2010, developing one of the first vaporizers to administer a single measured medical marijuana dose.

-A total of 39 states, as well as Washington, D.C., have legalized medical cannabis.
-Nineteen states and the District of Columbia have legalized adult-use cannabis.
-As more states allow for adult use of marijuana, Curaleaf should be able to continue to grow its business organically and through acquisitions.
+A total of 39 states, as well as Washington, D.C., have legalized medical marijuana.
+Twenty-one states and D.C. have legalized adult-use cannabis.
+As more states legalize recreational weed, Curaleaf should be able to continue to grow its business organically and through acquisitions.

-CURLF finished the second quarter with $338 million in sales, which filtered down to adjusted EBITDA (earnings before interest, taxes, depreciation and amortization) of $86 million – sequential increases of 8% and 18%, respectively.
+Curaleaf finished the third quarter with $339.7 million in sales, which filtered down to adjusted EBITDA (earnings before interest, taxes, depreciation and amortization) of $84 million – year-over-year increases of 7% and 18%, respectively.